 - I need to risk rank (triage, tier, inherent-risk assess, etc.) my existing vendor ecosystem and determine who I need to assess.

 Bucket one seems simple enough.
 As new vendors are onboarded through procurement, use a vendor risk assessment template to ask the right questions of the business to determine if the vendor could have any impact on your security posture and assess its control environment accordingly.

 At first, identifying vendors that create cybersecurity exposure is an exercise of exclusion.
-Assessing cyber vendors security risk can be an expensive undertaking if you cast your net too wide, so you’ll want to eliminate all vendors from your cyber vendor inventory that do not pose any threat to your data, e.g. office supplies, transportation, some equipment, etc. Commodity codes and financial accounts that are associated with your payables ledger can help you descope large chunks of your vendor inventory, i.e. direct versus indirect spend and employee reimbursement versus administrative expenses.
+Assessing cyber vendors security risk can be an expensive undertaking if you cast your net too wide, so you’ll want to eliminate all vendors from your cyber vendor inventory that do not pose any threat to your data, such as office supplies, transportation, miscellaneous equipment, etc. Commodity codes and financial accounts that are associated with your payables ledger can help you descope large chunks of your vendor inventory, i.e. direct versus indirect spend, and employee reimbursement versus administrative expenses.
 Many ‘late-model’ sourcing applications will have spend-analysis functionality built in, which can make for easier research.

 Offer to buy lunch for your payables business analysts and tell them to bring their laptops.
 They can help you get a jump start on thinning your vendor herd.
 Reducing this population to those that necessitate cyber monitoring will make a seemingly insurmountable task an achievable goal.
 Additionally, having this level of specificity in your project proposal will build credibility in your plan which can be useful as you head into your next budget meeting.

 Related: Inherent Risk & Residual Risk...What's the Difference?